IceSentry/git_rs/README.md

 # git_rs

-This is an early implementation of <https://wyag.thb.lt>
+This is a rust version of "Building git"